qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 		...
 	}

-This example also used the `nameof()` macro to convert each variable name to a string.
+This example also used the `stringify()` macro to convert each variable name to a string.
 It's one of the simplest macros; here's its implementation in [`StandardMacros.cs`](https://github.com/qwertie/Loyc/blob/master/Main/LeMP/StandardMacros/StandardMacros.cs):

-		[LexicalMacro(@"nameof(id_or_expr)", "Converts an expression to a " +"string (note: original formatting is not preserved)")] public static LNode nameof(LNode nameof, IMacroContext context) {
+		[LexicalMacro(@"stringify(expr)", "Converts an expression to a string "+ "(note: original formatting is not preserved)")]
+		public static LNode stringify(LNode node, IMacroContext context) {
-			if (nameof.ArgCount != 1)
+			if (node.ArgCount != 1)
 				return null; // reject
-			return F.Literal(ParsingService.Current.Print(nameof.Args[0],
+			return F.Literal(ParsingService.Current.Print(node.Args[0],
 			                 context.Sink, ParsingService.Exprs));
 		}

-Sadly there's no way to view the documentation attached to the macro except by looking at the source code (hmm, maybe I could write a macro for this...?)
+The documentation attached to all macros will be printed in your output if you put a `#printKnownMacros;` statement in your input file.

 Some developers have to implement the `INotifyPropertyChanged` interface a lot.
 Implementing this interface often involves a lot of boilerplate and code duplication, and it's error prone because the compiler won't tell you if the string you send to `PropertyChanged` is incorrect (Plus, I would personally question whether `INotifyPropertyChanged` is the right way to accomplish change notification, but that's a subject for another day).
 Using normal C#, you can avoid some code duplication by sharing common code in a common method, like this: